nra4ever/HFECopy/README.md

 #### -c or copyfrom

 ```
 Specifies the source disk to make the copies with.
-This value defaults to the current highest numbered file in the source directort and cannot be changed in interactive mode
+This value defaults to the current highest numbered file in the source directory and cannot be changed in interactive mode
 ```